Azdel & The RV

 Click to learn which RV manufacturers are using Azdel Onboard composite panels in their construction.

 An RV Overview

 This video explains why so many RV manufacturers have chosen Azdel Onboard composite material for their RV construction, and why so many RV buyers are specifically seeking out units made with it.

 RV owners enjoy the peace of mind, knowing that molding and rotting walls will never be a problem.
 At least, it won’t come from our composite.

 - Custom sizes available means less wasted material

 - Sustainable – no deforestation required

-Coachmen has compiled snippets of their sidewall lamination process, giving a glimpse of the various steps from the FRP glue coating to the vacuum bag curing.
+Crediting Coachmen here for compiling snippets of their sidewall lamination process, giving a glimpse of the various steps from the FRP glue coating to the vacuum bag curing.

 The vacuum bag is one of the two main and proven methods by which RV manufacturers apply the necessary, consistent and even pressure to the wall to complete the curing process and form a structurally sound wall that lasts.